percona/everest-doc/docs/administer/manage_users.md

     ```

 !!! info "Important"
-    For Percona Everest version 1.0.0, new users have full access to the system.
-However, once RBAC support is in place, an admin user will be able to manage permissions for users, granting them fine-grained control over database resources.
+    A new user in Percona Everest will initially have **no** privileges.
+However, admin user can manage users' permissions and grant them fine-grained control over database resources.

+For information on granting permissions to the new users, see the []() section.

 ### List the users